-The Nominating Committee consists of three directors who are "independent" as defined by SEC regulations and the listing standards of the AMEX.
-The Nominating Committee held one meeting in 2006.
+The Nominating Committee of the Board of Directors consists of three Directors who are "independent" as defined by SEC regulations and in the listing standards and company guide of the AMEX.
+The Nominating Committee held two meetings in 2007.
 Its members are David P. Brownell, Albert H. Elfner, III (chairman), and M. Brian O'Shaughnessy.
 The responsibilities of the Nominating Committee are to coordinate suggestions or searches for potential nominees for Board members, to review and evaluate qualifications of potential Board members, to recommend to the Board of Directors nominees for vacancies occurring from time to time on the Board of Directors, and the annual review of Board member performance prior to recommendation for nomination to stand for election to an additional term.
-The Nominating Committee reviews its Charter annually and adopts amendments, if necessary, to reflect changes in its responsibilities.
-The Charter was last reviewed, ratified and amended on January 17, 2007.
+The Nominating Committee reviews its charter (the "Nominating Committee Charter") annually and adopts amendments, if necessary, to reflect changes in its responsibilities.
+The Nominating Committee Charter was last reviewed, ratified and amended on January 17, 2008.
 The Nominating Committee Charter is available on the Company's website at www.unitil.com/content/investors.